The Top 5 Effective Methods to Get Rid of Mice

 Have lids on tight to outdoor garbage and recycling bins to prevent attracting mice.

-Wood piles should be stored off the ground by at least 18 inches, and a minimum of 12 feet away from your house.
+Wood piles should be stored off the ground by at least 18 inches and a minimum of 12 feet away from your house.

-Seal Up Any Entry Points
+3. Seal Up Any Entry Points

-Once you’ve eliminated mouse entry points into your home, you can further make your home uninviting to these rodent pests by adding door sweeps to the bottom of every external door, to help prevent mice from squeezing in through the bottom of the door.
+Once you’ve eliminated mouse entry points into your home, you can further make your home uninviting to these rodent pests by adding door sweeps to the bottom of every external door to help prevent mice from squeezing in through the bottom of the door.
 Prevent mice from climbing drains by adding sheet metal 12” up the pipes.
-Paint with a glossy varnish to make it more difficult to climb.
+Paint with a glossy varnish to make it more challenging to climb.

-Put Out Mouse Traps
+4. Put Out Mouse Traps

 Now that you’ve cleaned up inside and out, as well as sealed up entry points into your home, you can start focusing on getting rid of your mouse infestation with mouse traps.
 There are several different styles to choose from.
 Read about all the different types and make the best choice for your property.

-1. Glue Traps
+• Glue Traps

-2. Live Traps
+• Live Traps

-3. Snap Traps
+• Snap Traps

-4. Automatic Multiple Catch Traps
+• Automatic Multiple Catch Traps

-5. Baiting the Traps
+• Baiting the Traps

-Glue Traps
+i) Glue Traps

-Live Traps
+ii) Live Traps

-Live traps are for catching and releasing mice.
+Live traps are used to catch and release mice.
 While many people like the idea of these traps, they aren’t ideal.
-If you release the mice back into your neighborhood, they are likely going to find a way back to your yard, and if you have not sealed up entry points into your home, it’s likely the mice will end up back where they started.
-Relocating the mice to a less inhabited area will likely result in the mice dying from exposure, and live traps are significantly more work!
-If you do decide to use live traps, check with your municipality, as these traps aren’t legal everywhere.
+If you release the mice back into your neighborhood, they are likely to find their way back to your yard, and if you have not sealed up entry points into your home, they will likely end up back where they started.

-Snap Traps
+iii) Snap Traps

-The most popular traps, they are affordable and easy to find.
-These traps can be placed and reset easily, and are price conscious, so they can be disposed of when necessary.
+The most popular traps are affordable and easy to find.
+These traps can be placed and reset easily, and are price-conscious, so they can be disposed of when necessary.
 The snap provides an instant kill for these pests, making them relatively humane.
-However, because they need to be baited and set out, these should be used in areas that will not have curious children or pets wanting to investigate.
-Great areas for snap traps include underneath appliances, attics and crawl spaces.

-Automatic Multiple Catch Traps
+iv) Automatic Multiple Catch Traps

-Baiting the Trap
+v) Baiting the Trap

-Regardless of the trap you choose, you will want to bait them with foods that mice love, such as seeds or peanut butter.
+Regardless of the trap you choose, you will want to bait it with foods that mice love, such as seeds or peanut butter.
 Placement of the traps is also important – put them in areas frequently travelled by mice, where you’ve seen the most evidence of mouse activity.
 Check your traps often to ensure they are still in working order, and replace your traps as they become used, as mice can smell dead rodents on the traps after a while.

 Click here to read our blog on getting rid of mice: https://majorpestcontrol.ca/mice-control-edmonton/